g-ford/cradle/part9/README.markdown

 ## Modularisation

-To keep our program source files from running to unmanageable lengths we will need to break them up into separate files.
-This is also a good time to think about how we are going to split the compiler up into modules.

-We immediately know that there are three basic modules - the Parser, the Emitter and the Grammar.
-I have also separated the expression parsers from the general parsers.
-I'll also prefix everything with an Lbach namespace so as not to get in the way of any existing namespaces.

-With Haskell, modules are expected to be in files and folders that reflect their name.
-For example the module `My.Great.Module` should be in the file `My/Great/Module.hs`.
-This gives the following file structure.

-    src
-      |- Lbach.hs
-      |- Lbach
-        |- Parser.hs
-        |- Parser
-          |- Expressions.hs
-        |- Grammar.hs
-          | Basics.hs
-        | Emitter.hs

-I've updated the emitter to handle our changes to `Expression` and the addition of `Assign`.

-The reason we have all the code under a `src` directory is because of the common practice of also having a `test` directory at the same level.
-This keeps the 'real' code and the test code nicely separated.

 What goes where is a matter of personal taste.
 I won't describe in detail how I broke the compiler up, but you can always check it out at [github](http://github.com/alephnullplex/cradle/).